 The material itself, Hyper-Elastic Polymer, also fends off body heat better than most foams. in other words, you aren’t going to find a situation where the top layer is trapping heat and further warming you up.
 It pretty much just remains at a neutral temperature.

 Given the level of praise we’ve heaped on both of these brands, I’m sure you can tell that even we are having a hard time awarding a winner.
 With that in mind, here’s a quick run through of the major points again.

 They both have the white glove delivery option as well.
-It’s free with Purple and DreamCloud charges a modest fee.
+It’s free with Purple if you opt for one of the Hybrid Premier models, but DreamCloud charges a modest fee.
 Regardless, the setup process is as simple as it possibly could be.
-As you can see in the GIF above, we removed the bag, cut open the shrink wrapping, and allowed the bed to inflate.
+All you have to do is remove the bed from the bag, cut open the shrink wrapping, and allow the bed to inflate.
 It takes five to tens minutes depending on if you have a friend there helping you.